tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   </figcaption>
 </figure>

-Round dots are the most commonly used.
+Round dots are the most commonly used shapes.
 If you magnify a print you should be able to *spot* them.

 ### Halftone Dots